Updated June 8, 2023

 This step is the combination of the input splits step and the Map step.
-In the Map step, the source file is passed as line by line.
-Before input pass to the Map function job, the input is divided into the small fixed-size called Input splits.
+In the Map step, the source file passes line by line.
+Before input pass to the Map function job, it divides into small fixed-size called Input splits.
 The Input split is a chunk of the information which a single map could consume.

-2. Reduce step
+#4 Reduce step

 So the MapReduce framework is conducive to the Hadoop framework.